 Examples: A downloadable pdf of how to dress and do your make-up for your photoshoot, a code to enter a gallery page that is for members only, a collection of photoshop actions, or secret behind-the-scenes exclusives only for your subscribers.

 The options are endless, just make it something you would pounce on if the tables were turned.
 I offer a monthly styled stock photopack that my subscribers can use however they want, in blog posts or for their social media, to help grow their business.
 Whatever it is that you decide to offer, make sure it's quality, it's worthwhile, and that it's easy for people to sign up when they come across the opt-in option.

-You’re writing for your audience and the things you put in your newsletter should be a reflection of their interests and wants.
-Get to know them and find out what they want and how you can help them achieve their goals.
+You’re writing TO your audience FOR your audience.
+The things you put in your newsletter should be a reflection of their interests and wants and make them want to know more about what you have to offer.
+So get to know them and find out what they want and how you can help them achieve their goals.

 Writing a newsletter is tricky.
 You want people to be excited when your email comes so how do you make your newsletter something people can’t wait to open?

 Choose a style

 Choosing a style of how to write your newsletter doesn’t happen overnight.
 It takes time to develop your voice but here are a few styles to think through that you could implement in your newsletter to give you a starting point:

 • Have a weekly rundown / or things you're learning

 • Offer tips and insights on your craft / service

 • Share heartfelt insight and encouragement about your struggles or successes